Skip to content

 Response (502):

-{ "error": "Bad gateway: <error message>" }
+{ "error": "Bad gateway: upstream server is not responding" }

 Returned when the upstream service is unreachable or the connection is refused.